ETS2LA/installer/launcher/pages/starting.md

 **ETS2LA is starting**
 Please wait just a moment for the app to startup.
+The launcher will close automatically after ETS2LA is ready.
+Closing this window before the app is initialized will not break anything.